diem/reference-wallet/README.md

 * Libra Reference Wallet is a reference implementation, and not meant to be fully production grade.
 * The project will continue to develop to include the different aspects of the evolving Libra ecosystem.

+## Getting Started

+Setup instructions and system requirements can be found here: [backend](/backend#libra-reference-wallet)

 ## Project Organization

 The project is separated into the following components: